da1la/Thinkpad-A285-Hackintosh/README.md

 # ThinkPad A285 Hackintosh

- ** I've found that this repo was cloned on the pudn.com, so, I should say that this config made by da1la on github**
+ ** I've found that this repo was cloned on the pudn.com by "sh-1993", so, I should say that this config made by da1la on github**

 ## 📝 Specifications